Core Temp is free, please help support it by donating

 • In case the function fails due to an exception GetLastError() returns UNKNOWN_EXCEPTION (0x20000000)

-.NET Framework 2.0 Dynamic Link Library:
+.NET Framework 2.0 Dynamic Link Library for the shared memory interface:

 This DLL was written in C# with the project set to .NET Framework 2.0.